 Due to its ingenious design, the ID.3 Pro offers adequate space for drivers, passengers, and luggage.
 With a range of 217 to 263 miles – as specified – the ID.3 is a great example of how an electric car can be useful for family and work use.
 It is well-suited for business.

-The technology is complete – if not as complex as a number of Tesla’s models – with rear and front parking sensors, LED lights, climate control, keyless start, touch screen infotainment system, and head front seats.
+The technology is complete – if not as complex as several Tesla models – with rear and front parking sensors, LED lights, climate control, keyless start, touch screen infotainment system, and head front seats.
 This car has met the standard throughout the range.

 - Fiat 500